arthurkarganyan/ruby-challenge/README.md

 The data types and fields names I've chosen are more based on my intuition rather then real cases, because I don't have the full picture yet.
 And I foresee possible migrations from one data type to another (e.g. make `box_office` integer and store currency - but only if this will be needed).
 For me, the important part is consistency, e.g. `imdbRating` is camelcase, but in Ruby snake case `imdb_rating` is the convention.

+Films have `avg_rating` field calculated based on user reviews.

 # Assumptions

 * Cinema timeslots are discrete by 15 minutes.
 E.g. film can start 16:30 and end 18:00, but not 16:32 -> 17:56.